yh-cyber/csc111-proj-2/README.md

 - iNaturalist observations are user-submitted and may contain sampling bias
 - Proximity does not guarantee actual ecological interaction
 - Large datasets required filtering and node limits for visualization performance

-## Acknowledgements

-- iNaturalist for providing biodiversity observation data
-- CSC111 course staff and TAs for project feedback and guidance